 In many divorce proceedings, spousal support is a major focal point.
 This is particularly true when one spouse has been a stay-at-home parent and has not worked in recent years.
 While there are no set guidelines or requirements for spousal support in Missouri, that doesn’t mean that spouses are not entitled to seek it.
 It only means that a compelling case needs to be made no matter what side you are on in a maintenance case.Be sure that you have an experienced lawyer on your side who understands the law and will fight to protect your interests.
-At Stange Law Firm, PC, we represent clients throughout Missouri, Illinois, Kansas and Oklahoma in all types of spousal support
+At Stange Law Firm, PC, we represent clients throughout Missouri, Illinois, Kansas, Oklahoma, and Nebraska in all types of spousal support

 matters.
 No matter which side of the case you are on, we are committed to doing everything in our power to secure the most favorable possible result on your behalf.

 Building the Strongest Possible Case to Support Your Position

 i.
 Maintenance in Missouri

 Spousal support, sometimes referred to as spousal maintenance or alimony, is not automatic in Missouri.
 The court has broad discretion to award maintenance or not award it.
 If the court awards maintenance, in Missouri, limited duration maintenance is almost never awarded unless the court can point to a fixed date where maintenance is not needed.
 This means that in most instances, the court can either award maintenance in an open-ended manner terminable upon death, remarriage, or a change of circumstance of a substantial and continuing nature or else not award it at all.
 This can make maintenance an all-or-nothing proposition at trial.Parties can agree to contractual maintenance